DusanTodorovic5/docker-web-shop-api/README.md

 # Web Shop API in Python using Docker

-Web shop api made in Python Flask using Docker Swarm.
+Web shop API made in Python Flask using Docker Swarm.
 [How to run](#Runing-the-server).

 There are 3 types of accounts
  - admin